AP Films: Other notable people

 Although most notable for its link with Gerry and Sylvia Anderson, the company features other notable figures in its history.
 Barry Gray composed and arranged the scores for all Anderson's independent productions up to and including the first series of Space: 1999 in 1975.
 Second unit director Brian Johnson would go on to become a leading special effects figure in film production in the United States.
 Christine Glanville, already an experienced puppeteer, joined the expanding company in the early days to supervise puppet operations, progressing into production management toward the end of Century 21's existence.

 Derek Meddings joined the staff in the earliest days as a special effects assistant, painting miniatures on scenery, but ultimately became the department's director, developing significant advances in miniature effects technology.
-Prior to his death in 1995, he would later rise to the position of one of the foremost special effects experts in the film industry.
+Prior to his death in 1995, he would later rise to the position of one of the foremost special effects experts in the film industry, working on majory films including the Bond movies.